SthenCampana/family_broadening/README.md

 `-o` Output file name. by default the output file will be called "joint_family"

-`mf` Main family that is specified by user.
+`-mf` Main family that is specified by user.
 Must be a .nx file

-`s` Seed
+`-s` Seed